yunwilliamyu/quartz/README.md

 	On our machines, disk I/O becomes a bottleneck at around 8 threads.
 Using more threads than your disk I/O can support is not recommended and may have a detrimental effect on speed.

+	[mem_option] specifies the memory mode that should be used.
+If set to '0', will use low-memory mode (<64GB); any other option will use high- memory-mode, which requires ~70GB of RAM

 Preprocessor is centered around generating the dictionary: